Ritaku02/ds_oc-dkms/README.md

 Thanks to dkms, the module should be automatically rebuilt every time your kernel updates, so there should be no reason to rebuild it manually for new kernel versions.

 ## Changing the polling rate
+## UPDATE ##
+None of the below instructions worked for me, it always ended up with a polling rate of 1000Hz (1ms).
+You can still attempt them, but I can't promise changing the polling rate from 1000Hz will work.

 Polling rate is set according to the `bInterval` value in the USB endpoint descriptor.
 The value sets the polling rate in milliseconds, for example: an interval value of 4 mean 4ms, which equals 250 Hz.